-SoCal brand General Admission cuts its Sunset Crewneck comfortably boxy with a respectable 14-ounce fleece fabric that'll squeeze out several years of wear.
+SoCal brand General Admission cuts its Sun Faded Crewneck comfortably wide with a respectable 14-ounce fleece fabric that'll squeeze out several years of wear.
 Plus, the hand-stitched embroidery is a sweet touch.

 These take after vintage sweatshirts of the midcentury, featuring a year-round fleece, a classic V insert and a mounted collar.
 They come in a handful of colors as well as with graphics.